deco-sites/starting/docs/self-host/architecture/en.md

 - **Local Customization:** Greater flexibility in integrating with internal systems.

+### Relevant Aspects of the Self-host Solution

+- **Cache Async Render:** By default, the CDN caches the sections rendered on the /deco/render route (HTMX and partials).
+Without this cache, the system may be overloaded with unnecessary requests.
+It might be beneficial for the solution to cache these elements.

+- **Loader Cache:** Calls to loaders receive local cache on the web server.
+This cache typically occupies 1GB and can fill the disk of the image if it has not been mounted with a sufficiently large ephemeral storage.
+This and other options can be configured via environment variables and are defined in the deco runtime code.

 ## deco.cx Architecture with Self-hosted Site and Environments

 <img width="640" alt="Self-host Site and Envs Architecture" src="/docs/self-host/self-host-envs.png">